Important Changes Relating to the Coronavirus - 27th March

 Did you know that starting from 11th July 2016 you can refer yourself directly to the musculoskeletal physiotherapy service at the Queen Victoria Hospital without visiting your GP first?

-Click here to download information on how to do this.
+Click here (PDF, 325KB) to download information on how to do this.

 (WE NO LONGER ROUTINELY SYRINGE EARS)

 Ear, nose and throat specialists have recommended that a new, alternative treatment is used for wax that is causing deafness.
 This is because ear syringing quite often leads to ear damage such as infection or perforated ear drums.
 It is our intention at Crawley Down Health Centre to follow their recommendation.